 I’m going to do my best to share whether these headphones are worth it, and ideally who these headphones are for.
-I’ve owned these headphones for a few months now and have quite a few thoughts.
+I bought these headphones with my own money, and was NOT sponsored, paid, or received a free copy for review.
+All thoughts are my own.

 I’ll be sharing my critical opinion with 10 years of experience as a professional music producer, audio engineer, and tech journalist.
+I also run the RecordingNow YouTube channel with over 24,000+ subscribers and over 5 million views.

 Let’s dive right in!

-Bose QuietComfort Ultra Headphones review in short
+Bose QuietComfort Ultra (1st Gen) Headphones review in short

-Bose QuietComfort Ultra Pros and Cons
+Bose QuietComfort Ultra (1st Gen) Pros and Cons

-- Audiophile-level sound quality (after EQ)
+- Great sound quality (after EQ)

-- Unrivaled noise cancelling performance
+- Elite noise cancelling performance

 - Insanely comfortable and lightweight